Theogene-dotcom/erictech/README.md

-# erictech
+# portfolio
-eric tech ltd company website
+this is base portfolio